TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-account-management.md

 If you are not able to remove a region in your database account, consider the following solutions:

-* In a single-region write mode, you cannot remove the write region.
-You must fail over to a different region before you can delete the current write region.
+* In a single-region write mode, you must fail over to a different region before you can delete the current write region.
 See [perform manual failover on an Azure Cosmos account](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account#manual-failover).
 * In a multi-region write mode, you can add or remove any region, if you have at least one region
 * You cannot change another account property while adding or removing a region.
 Instead, change the other account properties first, then retry the region change.
 You can compare property values by exporting the account to a template and compare currently property values from those set by your template, including tags.

 ### **Not able to create an account**
-If after trying to create an account, you receive an error that the deployment has failed due to high capacity, check the **Deployment details**.
+If, after trying to create an account, you receive an error that the deployment failed due to high capacity, check the **Deployment details**.

 When you create an account in a [region that supports notebooks](https://docs.microsoft.com/azure/cosmos-db/enable-notebooks#supported-regions), Cosmos DB will provision a notebooks workspace along with your Cosmos account.

-If you see an error for the *Microsoft.DocumentDB/databaseAccounts/notebookWorkspaces* resource:
+If you see an error for the `Microsoft.DocumentDB/databaseAccounts/notebookWorkspaces` resource:
-- If the *Microsoft.DocumentDb/databaseAccounts* resource has status OK, and you do not need to use notebooks, then you can safely ignore the error.
+- If the `Microsoft.DocumentDb/databaseAccounts` resource has the status **OK**, and you don't need to use notebooks, you can safely ignore the error.
 The newly created Cosmos account will not be impacted.
-- If you do need to use notebooks, you can try enabling notebooks later from Data Explorer, or file a support ticket if the problem persists.
+- If you do need to use notebooks, try enabling notebooks later from Data Explorer, or file a support ticket if the problem persists.

 ### **Not able to delete an account**

-If after trying to delete an account, nothing seems to happen and the account persists:
+If, after trying to delete an account, nothing seems to happen and the account persists:

-* Verify if you have a *delete lock* enabled on the account.
-You can verify this by navigating to the *Account* blade, selecting the account, and then view *Locks*.
+* Verify that you have a **delete lock** enabled on the account: navigate to the **Account** blade, select the account, and then view **Locks**.
-* Verify if you have a *delete lock* enabled on your resource group.
-You can verify this by navigating to the *Resource Group* blade, select the resource where the account is located, and then view *Locks*.
+* Verify that you have a **delete lock** enabled on your resource group: navigate to the **Resource Group** blade, select the resource where the account is located, and view **Locks**.

 ### **Not able to delete a resource group**

-If you are not able to delete a resource group, consider the following solutions:
+If you aren't able to delete a resource group, consider the following solutions:

-* Verify if there is a *lock* on an account located in the resource group that is preventing it from being deleted.
-You can verify this by navigating to the *Account* blade, selecting the account, and then view *Locks*.
+* Verify that there is a **lock** on an account located in the resource group that is preventing it from being deleted.
+Navigate to the **Account** blade, select the account, and view **Locks**.
-* Verify if you have a *delete lock* enabled on your resource group.
-You can verify this by navigating to the *Resource Group* blade, select the resource where the account is located, and then view *Locks*.
+* Verify that you have a **delete lock** enabled on your resource group: navigate to the **Resource Group** blade, select the resource where the account is located, and view **Locks**.
-* You also may have a lock on an additional items located within the resource group.
-We recommend reviewing the items for any enabled *Delete Locks*.
+* You also may have a lock on additional items located within the resource group.
+We recommend reviewing all items for any enabled **Delete Locks**.

 ### **Unable to update Consistency as well as disable multi-region writes**

 With VNet-enabled accounts, the user making changes to the account must have permissions on the VNet:

-* Add the necessary permissions to the user to make changes or assign another user with the necessary permissions to update the consistency
+* Add the necessary permissions to the user to make changes, or assign another user with the necessary permissions to update the consistency

 ### **Find out who made changes to an Azure Cosmos DB account**